trantuan4132/imstegan/README.md

 ### As an API

 All algorithms can be imported directly from namespace `imstegan`.
-Any algorithm contains `embed()` and `extract()` methods.
+All of them contains 2 important methods: `embed(image, message)` and `extract(image)`.
 For example, to embed a message into an image:

 ```py
 import cv2